ArmonBarakchi/Orientation-Track-from-Sensor-Data/README.md

 # How to Use

 This project contains the scripts relating to PR1 for ECE276A.
 Below, there is a guideline for how to run each piece of code.
+Note that the data was not mine so I cannot upload it.
+See the write up for results
 ## Setup

 Before running, do one of the follow